-According to the statistics of National census 2011, Nepal is home to more than 26.6 million people.
-Altogether 101 ethnic group and 92 spoken languages are there.
+According to the statistics of the National census 2011, Nepal is home to more than 26.6 million people.
+Altogether 101 ethnic groups and 92 spoken languages are there.
 Every group of people has its own mother tongue.
 All the ethnic and religious communities have equal rights to maintain, practice, promote and preserve their religious practices.
 In Government as well as private offices, English is used by a majority of educated people.
-The people in Nepal are divided into Himalayan people, mid-hills people and terai people on the basis of their inhabitance and origins.
+The people in Nepal are divided into Himalayan people, mid-hills people, and terai people on the basis of their inhabitance and origins.

 Nepal respects multiculturalism.
 One of the noticeable features of our community is cultural diversity.
 The culture of Nepal is different and rich in the world.
 The culture has been influenced by the religious belief, norms, and values of the country.
 This multi-dimensional heritage limits the varieties of Nepal's ethnic, and social groups.
 It also communicates in music and dance, art and craft, languages and literature, festivals and celebration, and foods and drinks.
 Funs and festivals, as many as the days in a year which has been connected to various castes and ethnic groups and valued by the way of life of Nepalese people.
 Typical native foods add taste to the different characters of these festivals.
 Every ethnic group contains customs and traditions which create interest in the visitors.
 Here religion is a way of life in Nepal where people enjoy unity in diversity.
 The Hindus visit the temples and at the same time worship in the Buddhist temples as well.
 Likewise, Buddhists visit the Hindu temples and perform prayers.
 Therefore, we can see a kind of patience and harmony in society.